TetraTheta/BlueArchiveSoundSorter/README.md

 # Blue Archive Sound Sorter

-Extract BGM files from MediaPatch directory of Blue Archive JP.
+Extract/Convert/Tag BGM files from MediaPatch directory of Blue Archive JP.

+> [!CAUTION]
 > **LEGAL NOTICE**
 > You must not redistribute files from MediaPatch.
 This includes files created/converted from MediaPatch.